-Encik Muhayuddin Bin Musa, Malaysian, male, aged 57, was appointed to the Board of Malpac Holdings Berhad as an Independent and Non-Executive Director on 9 March 2005 and re-designated as Independent & Non-Executive Chairman on 14 August 2012.
+Encik Muhayuddin Bin Musa, Malaysian, male, aged 58, was appointed to the Board of Malpac Holdings Berhad as an Independent and Non-Executive Director on 9 March 2005 and re-designated as Independent & Non-Executive Chairman on 14 August 2012.
 He is the Chairman of the Remuneration Committee and member of the Audit, Nomination and Risk Management Committee of the Company.
 He graduated with a Bachelor of Commerce (Hons) degree from the Carleton University, Ottawa, Canada.
 He started his career as a Financial Officer with Lembaga Letrik Negara ('LLN') (1985 - 1987).
 Thereafter, he joined the banking industry and has held various positions in both local and foreign banks.
 Subsequently, in 1993 he joined Federal Furniture Holdings (M) Berhad as Corporate Affairs Manager and Managing Director of a subsidiary of Federal Furniture Holdings (M) Berhad.
-Encik Muhayuddin is currently the Executive Director/Chief Executive Officer of Computer Forms (Malaysia) Berhad, a post he continues to hold till today since 1998.
+Encik Muhayuddin held the position as Executive Director/Chief Executive Officer of Computer Forms (Malaysia) Berhad from 1998 till 31 August 2021.
+He is currently the Group Chief Executive Officer of Destini Berhad.

-Encik Muhayuddin attended all the four (4) Board Meetings held in the financial year ended 30 June 2020.
+Encik Muhayuddin attended all the four (4) Board Meetings held in the financial year ended 30 June 2021.